Dileesh Pothan

 Career

 SummaryDileesh Pothan's career began with a strong foundation in theatre arts, which influenced his approach to realistic acting in Malayalam cinema.
-He transitioned from television and short content to films, starting as an associate director for the 2010 film '9 KK Road' before emerging as a director and actor.
+He transitioned from television and short content to films, starting as an assistant director for the 2010 film '9 KK Road' before emerging as a director and actor.
 His initial role was as a junior artist in the movie 'Chandranudikunna Dikkil' (1999).
-He has collaborated closely with filmmaker Aashiq Abu on several projects and gained recognition for his directorial work, including the acclaimed film 'Thondimuthalum Driksakshiyum' (2017) and 'Joji' (2021).
+He has collaborated closely with filmmaker Aashiq Abu on several projects including '22 Female Kottayam' (2012), 'Da Thadiya' (2012), and 'Gangster' (2014), and gained recognition for his directorial debut 'Maheshinte Prathikaaram' (2016), which won the Best Feature Film in Malayalam at the 64th National Film Awards and him the Best Director at the 64th Filmfare Awards South, along with 'Thondimuthalum Driksakshiyum' (2017) and 'Joji' (2021).
+He formed the production company Working Class Hero in 2018 with Syam Pushkaran, which produced 'Kumbalangi Nights'.
+In 2021, he directed 'Joji', a film inspired by Shakespeare's Macbeth, starring Fahadh Faasil.
+He also directed 'Thangam' (2021), produced by Working Class Hero, starring Fahadh Faasil and directed by Shahid Arafat.

 Some Lesser Known Facts